 Assassin's Creed: Brotherhood teases at Lucy and Desmond.
 In the first game, they were simply working together, with only vague hints that she was on his side up until the end.
 The sequel had a little bit of ship teasing, but not a lot.
 By the time of Brotherhood, though, it's quite clear there's some unspoken mutual attraction there, especially in one of the out-of-Animus sequences where Desmond and Lucy have a brief, heartfelt conversation while looking up at the moon.
 Then there's the ending...

 Soulcalibur gives us Kilik/Xianghua, numerous times over.
-From their Destined Battle in II (a Fighting Your Friend moment where neither wants the other to move on for fear of them dying in the battle against Soul Edge/Inferno) to their endings in III (Kilik's having him outright ask Xianghua to stay with him as they share a tender moment, Xianghua's having her hint her affections to an oblivious Kilik) as well as the two are the only characters in III to have a dual Weapons Demonstration, it's quite clear that these two are more than True Companions.
-Soulcalibur IV drives home their status as the Official Couple quite soundly: in Xianghua's ending, she pleads for him to not go through with his Heroic Sacrifice and confronts him on their shared sexual chemistry, Kilik painfully states that he wants to be with her, but there simply isn't a way and instead wants her to find happiness in a life without him.
-Right as he starts his kamikaze attempt, Xianghua runs up to Kilik and embraces him, telling him that she's going to stay with him; Kilik replies with "thank you."
+From their Destined Battle in II (a Fighting Your Friend moment where neither wants the other to move on for fear of them dying in the battle against Soul Edge/Inferno) to their endings in III (Kilik's having him outright ask Xianghua to stay with him as they share a tender moment, Xianghua's having her hint her affections to an oblivious Kilik) as well as the two are the only characters in III to have a dual Weapons Demonstration (complete with a pause in the action where the duo stare and smile at one another before refocusing), it's quite clear that these two are more than True Companions.
+Soulcalibur IV drives home their status as the Official Couple quite soundly: in Xianghua's ending, she pleads for him to not go through with his Heroic Sacrifice and confronts him on their shared sexual chemistry.
+Kilik painfully states that he wants to be with her, but there simply isn't a way and instead wants her to find happiness in a life without him.
+Right as he starts his kamikaze attempt, Xianghua runs up to Kilik and embraces him, telling him that she's going to stay with him; Kilik replies with "Thank you."

 This went in a very interesting direction in V, which at first implies the pairing is outright sunk: Xianghua has a daughter, and Kilik is not the father.
 Guess who Xiba's parents are, though.